piyushdolar/atom-pay/README.md

 # Atompay Integration
-Atom payment gateway for PHP or Codeigniter
+Atom payment gateway for PHP or Codeigniter, official website of atom pay is https://www.atomtech.in/

 # Installation
 1. Download above library file.